changetocoding/CSharpTraining/Assignment02-GSA.md

 Create a console app that:
 0. Import the Capitals

-2. Given a list of strategies returns a time series of monthly capital values for the strategies.
+1. Given a list of strategies returns a time series of monthly capital values for the strategies.
+You must support the abilty to specify more than 1 strategy.

-e.g. Command:
+Example Command: (Note multiple strategies can be specified)
 ```
 Capital "Strategy1,Strategy2"
 ```